NaturalIntelligence/wp-thumb-extractor/readme.txt

 * missing code is added to fetch uploaded and attached images.

 == Upgrade Notice ==

+= 4.1.1 =
+* perofrmance improvment
+* you require to clear soft cache from plugin admin page after installing the plugin

 = 4.0.5 =
 * bug fix : in saving resized PNG images